Affiliate disclosure: As an Amazon Associate, we may earn commissions from qualifying Amazon.com purchases

 Common Charging Time Guidelines

-In addition to the manufacturer’s recommendations, there are some common charging time guidelines that can be applied to most electronic devices.
+In addition to the manufacturer’s recommendations, there are some common guidelines that can be applied to most electronic devices.
 While these are general rules of thumb and may not be applicable to every device, they can provide a starting point for determining how long to charge your battery.

 • For smartphones and tablets, it is generally recommended to charge the device to 100% capacity and then unplug it to prevent overcharging.